Mojdeveloper/online-shop/README.md

 ## 📌 About The Project

-Online Shop is a frontend e-commerce project designed to provide a simple and responsive shopping experience.
+Online Shop is a frontend e-commerce project that provides a simple and responsive shopping experience.

-Users can browse products, add items to the shopping cart, remove products, and manage their selected items.
+Users can browse products, view product information, add items to the shopping cart, remove products, and manage their selected items.

-This project was developed to improve frontend development skills and practice building a real-world web application.
+This project was developed to practice frontend development concepts and build a real-world web application.

 ## ✨ Features

-- Responsive design
+- Responsive design for different screen sizes
 - Product listing
 - Product details
 - Add to cart functionality